Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves: Gravitational waves in PTAs

 While the effect of GWs is contained within $ \dot{ P } _{ {\rm obs}} $, it is necessary to subtract off the intrinsic, kinematic, and galactic contributions to $\dot{P}_\text{obs}$ to extract it.
 Despite the observed value of this parameter being precisely measured (typical uncertainties on $ \dot{ P} _{ {\rm obs}} / P $ reach $ 10 ^{ - 24}~{\rm sec} ^{-1} $), extracting the GW contribution is not feasible due to the inherent uncertainty in the intrinsic spin-down contribution.
 Predicting $ \dot{ P } _{ {\rm int}} $ of a millisecond pulsar, whose value is of order a million times larger than the uncertainty on $ \dot{ P} _{ {\rm obs}} $, requires modeling the complex magnetic structure surrounding the pulsar, a procedure subject to large systematic uncertainties.
 These uncertainties make any extraction of a GW signal on a pulsar-by-pulsar basis impossible.
 Since GWs have a characteristic pattern across the sky that is uncorrelated with $ \dot{ P} _{ {\rm int}} $, GWs can still be extracted from $ \dot{ P} _{ {\rm obs}} $ statistically, as proposed and studied in Refs.~\cite{2018MNRAS.478.1670Y,2019MNRAS.489.3547K,Kumamoto:2020nas,Kikunaga:2021wwu}.

 Statistical measurements of GWs using $ \dot{ P} $ are limited since we have precise measurements of approximately one hundred stable millisecond pulsars.
 A more sensitive approach is to consider model parameters with relatively small known contributions that can be precisely estimated.
-The two most powerful of these parameters are the derivative of the binary period $\dot{P}_b$ and the second derivative of the pulsar spin period $\ddot{P}$.
-The contributions to their observed values can be written as
+Two such parameters are the derivative of the binary period $\dot{P}_b$ and the second derivative of the pulsar spin period $\ddot{P}$.
+The contributions to their observed values are

 Eq.~\eqref{eq:Pbd} is identical in structure to Eq.~\eqref{eq:Pd}, but the intrinsic contribution is now driven by gravitational radiation emitted by the binary system.
-Observed $ \dot{ P} _{ b, {\rm obs}} /P _{ b} $ can reach uncertainties similar to those on $ \dot{ P } _{ {\rm obs}}/ P $ but has a critical difference: the value of $ \dot{ P } _{b, {\rm int}}/P _b $ is predictable once the properties of the binary components are determined.
-The dominant uncertainty in isolating Eq.~\eqref{eq:Pbd} for a passing GW is in estimating the Shklovskii term for many of the most sensitive pulsars, which requires an independent measurement of $ v _\perp $ and $ d _a $.
-This can be achieved through very-long-baseline interferometry, astrometry, and pulsar timing.
-The Milky Way potential is typically an insignificant contribution to Eq.\eqref{eq:Pbd}, though it can be modeled.
+Measurements of $ \dot{ P} _{ b, {\rm obs}} /P _{ b} $ can reach uncertainties similar to those on $ \dot{ P } _{ {\rm obs}}/ P $ but has a critical difference: the value of $ \dot{ P } _{b, {\rm int}}/P _b $ is predictable once the properties of the binary components are determined.
+The dominant uncertainty in isolating Eq.~\eqref{eq:Pbd} for a passing GW for many of the most sensitive pulsars is in estimating the Shklovskii term.
+This requires an independent measurement of $ v _\perp $ and $ d _a $ and can be achieved through very-long-baseline interferometry, astrometry, and pulsar timing.
+The Milky Way potential is typically an insignificant contribution to Eq.~\eqref{eq:Pbd}, though it can be modeled.
 With all these contributions estimated, we can extract GW-induced acceleration.

 In the case of $\ddot{P}$, there are a set of corrections analogous to those in Eq.~\eqref{eq:Pbd}.
 However, the current uncertainty on $ \ddot{ P } _{ {\rm obs}} $ is too large to detect their values for old millisecond pulsars.
-Models of magnetic dipole braking suggest the intrinsic contribution to Eq.~\eqref{eq:Pdd} should be of order $ ( \dot{ P} /P) ^2 $~\cite{2012hpa..book.....L}, which is typically on the order of $ 10 ^{ - 35}~{\rm sec} ^{-2} $, much below typical uncertainties on the observed value.
+Models of magnetic dipole braking suggest the intrinsic contribution to Eq.~\eqref{eq:Pdd} should be of order $ ( \dot{ P} /P) ^2 $~\cite{2012hpa..book.....L}, which is typically on the order of $ 10 ^{ - 35}~{\rm sec} ^{-2} $, much below typical uncertainties on the observed value and below the gravitational wave strength we wish to target.
 Furthermore, since kinematic and galactic contributions to $ \ddot{ P } _{ {\rm obs}}$ are suppressed due to the non-relativistic nature of the galaxy, they can be neglected.
-We review the form of corrections to Eq.~\eqref{eq:Pdd} and estimate their size in App~\ref{app:Pdd}.
+We calculate the form of corrections to Eq.~\eqref{eq:Pdd} and estimate their size in the SM using the formalism presented in Ref.~\cite{10.1093/mnras/sty1202}.